-If you’re using Windows, the ESET NOD32 Essential Protection plan gives you access to ESET’s antivirus software and protection from ransomware attacks.
+If you’re using Windows, the ESET NOD32 Essential Protection plan gives you access to ESET’s antivirus software and real-time protection from ransomware attacks.
 But it doesn’t come with any of ESET’s more premium tools.
 In case you have Android, however, none of the ESET NOD32 Essential Protection features will work on your device.

 For those who use macOS, the ESET NOD 32 Essential Protection package will give access to ESET’s basic antivirus security suite.
 It also offers excellent protection from ransomware.
 But, as with the Windows version, it doesn’t come with any of the premium features.
 If you’re using Linux, however, the ESET NOD32 Essential Protection plan gives you exactly the same security features as on the more expensive plans.